Samboja651/AI_WILDLIFE_RANGER/ethics/Responsible-Computing.md

 ## 4. Accountability

-Model Performance is displayed to the users on the application performance page.\
+Model Performance is displayed to the ranger_app_users on the application performance page.\
 Documentation - To the best of our ability, we have documented our model and application.

 ## 5. Safety

 **Protecting the lion** - The application with the embedded model is only accessible to rangers through their government ranger ids.\
-**Model Performance** - This influences how users use it.
+**Model Performance** - This influences how ranger_app_users use it.

 ## 6. Reliability